raspberrypilearning/321-make-mentor-guide/en/quiz1/question_3.md

  --- feedback ---

 Not quite.
-There are three Explore projects in the path which will take a total of around three hours to complete.
+There are three Explore projects in the path which takes a total of around three hours to complete.
 However, the path also has two Design projects and one Invent project.

  --- /feedback ---